-Experts warn of coronavirus's invisible spread as World Health Organisation prepares for potential pandemic
+Experts warn of coronavirus' invisible spread as World Health Organisation prepares for potential pandemic

 "You have to be ready to manage this at a larger scale... and it has to be done fast," Bruce Aylward told reporters in Geneva, insisting countries everywhere have to "be ready as if this hits us tomorrow".

-The World Health Organisation (WHO) says the world should now be prepared for the possibility of a global pandemic.
+The World Health Organisation says the world should now be prepared for the possibility of a global pandemic.

 While it is still too early to call the outbreak a pandemic – when an infectious disease spreads easily across the world – countries should remain vigilant, WHO chief Tedros Adhanom Ghebreyesus told reporters on Monday.